 Throughout the day with beachgoers, and all through the night with moonlit parties, this beach never sleeps.
-Silent Noise is one huge party, on far south end of the beach, that you do not want to miss.
-Starting at 9pm and going on till the early morning, the concept is daring and innovative.
+Silent Noise is one huge party, at the far south end of the beach, that you do not want to miss.
+Starting at 9 pm and going on till the early morning, the concept is daring and innovative.
 Wireless headphones connect you and everyone there to the music so the party can stay as loud as and as long as you like without making a sound!

 - Top Tip: November to March are the best months to head here

 A two-hour trek from Palolem Beach will lead you to Butterfly Beach; named because of the hundreds of butterflies you can discover there.
 Alternatively, you can skip the trek and take a short boat ride to this secluded spot.
 Other activities here include rock climbing, canoeing, dolphin watching and. of course, sunbathing.

 - Top Tip: Trek to Butterfly beach and take a boat ride back

 Close to Dabolim airport in the South of Goa, is Bogmalo beach.
 The tiny waterfront is a great place to relax and unwind or at one of the many shacks and of course, you have to try some great local seafood here too.

 You can enroll yourself for some scuba diving; whether you are a beginner or expert, you will be able to hire some gear and even take a few lessons to get certified.